 Drought is characterized by its severity, area affected, and timing.
-Monitoring involves observation indicators like precipitation, temperature, and soil moisture, and using indices, which are numerical representations of drought severity derived from climatic data.
+Monitoring involves observing indicators like precipitation, temperature, and soil moisture, and using indices, which are numerical representations of drought severity derived from climatic data.
 These indices provide essential quantitative measurements for tracking, predicting, and planning for drought impacts.
-The National Integrated Drought Information System (NIDIS), a multi-agency partnership that coordinates drought monitoring, forecasting, planning, and information at national, state, and local levels across the country, has determined three main methods for monitoring drought to guide early warning assessment.
+The National Integrated Drought Information System (NIDIS), a multi-agency partnership that coordinates drought monitoring, forecasting, planning, and information at national, state, and local levels across the country, has identified three primary methods for monitoring drought to inform early warning assessments.
 These methods include:

 - Using a single indicator or index

-- Using multiple indicator or indices
+- Using multiple indicators or indices

 - Using composite or hybrid indicators